jukfloyd/testRepo/pres.md

 Scrum is a popular framework that facilitates collaboration between teams while they are working on complex projects and products.

 ## Scrum Beat
+Sprint - it runs from one to four weeks and have set beginning and ending dates.

-Scrum moves quickly, with sprints that typically run one to four weeks and have set beginning and ending dates.
+>The beat of the Scrum is sprint, typically it runs from one to four weeks and have set beginning and ending dates

 ## Scrum Roles
 * The product owner